 10.25.3.2.1 General

 A STA may use ANQP to retrieve information as defined in Table 8-257 (ANQP-element definitions) from a peer STA.
-A non-AP STA shall not transmit an ANQP Query to an AP for any ANQP-element unless the ANQP Advertisement Protocol ID is included in the Advertisement Protocol element in a Beacon or Probe Response frame from that AP.
+A non-AP STA shall not transmit an ANQP Query to an AP for any ANQP-element unless the Advertisement Protocol ID is included in the Advertisement Protocol element in a Beacon or Probe Response frame from that AP.

-(Ed)

-Insert the following text at the beginning of section 10.25.3.2.1

-[#1682] In this clause, ANQP refers to the Advertisement Protocols indicated by the Advertisement Protocol IDs 0 and 5.

 Insert, in Table 10-16, a new column heading “Advertisement Protocol ID” and new elements, as shown